skeeto/skeeto.github.com/_posts/2025-04-04-Lessons-learned-from-my-first-dive-into-WebAssembly.markdown

   there are many.
 During compilation the *function indices* are yet unknown and so references will need to be patched in by a linker.

-* WASM linker: Settles the shape of the WASM module and links up the functions emitted by the compiler.
+* Wasm linker: Settles the shape of the Wasm module and links up the functions emitted by the compiler.
 LLVM comes with `wasm-ld`, and it goes hand-in-hand with Clang as a compiler.

-* Language runtime: Unless you're hand-writing raw WASM, your high-level language probably has a standard library with operating system interfaces.
-C standard library, POSIX interfaces, etc. This runtime likely maps onto some standardized set of imports, most likely the aforementioned WASI, which defines a set of POSIX-like functions that WASM modules may import.
+* Language runtime: Unless you're hand-writing raw Wasm, your high-level language probably has a standard library with operating system interfaces.
+C standard library, POSIX interfaces, etc. This runtime likely maps onto some standardized set of imports, most likely the aforementioned WASI, which defines a set of POSIX-like functions that Wasm modules may import.
 Because I [think we could do better][review], [as usual][crt] [around here][thr], in this article we're going to eschew the language runtime and code directly against raw WASI.
 You still have [easy access hash tables and dynamic arrays][ex].

 A combination of compiler-linker-runtime is conventionally called a *toolchain*.
-However, because almost any Clang installation can target WASM out-of-the-box, and we're skipping the language runtime, you can compile any of programs discussed in this article, including my game, with nothing more than Clang (invoking `wasm-ld` implicitly).
-If you have a WASM runtime, which includes your browser, you can run them, too!
+However, because almost any Clang installation can target Wasm out-of-the-box, and we're skipping the language runtime, you can compile any of programs discussed in this article, including my game, with nothing more than Clang (invoking `wasm-ld` implicitly).
+If you have a Wasm runtime, which includes your browser, you can run them, too!
 Though this article will mostly focus on WASI, and you'll need a WASI-capable runtime to run those examples, which doesn't include browsers (short of implementing the API with JavaScript).

-I wasn't particularly happy with the WASM runtimes I tried, so I cannot enthusiastically recommend one.
-I'd love if I could point to one and say, "Use the same Clang to compile the runtime that you're using to compile WASM!"
+I wasn't particularly happy with the Wasm runtimes I tried, so I cannot enthusiastically recommend one.
+I'd love if I could point to one and say, "Use the same Clang to compile the runtime that you're using to compile Wasm!"
 Alas, I had issues compiling, the runtime was buggy, or WASI was incomplete.
 However, [wazero][] (Go) was the easiest for me to use and it worked well enough, so I will use it in examples:

     $ go install github.com/tetratelabs/wazero/cmd/wazero@latest

-The WASM Binary Toolkit ([WABT][]) is good to have on hand when working with WASM, particularly `wasm2wat` to inspect WASM modules, sort of like `objdump` or `readelf`.
-It converts WASM to the WebAssembly Text Format (WAT).
+The Wasm Binary Toolkit ([WABT][]) is good to have on hand when working with Wasm, particularly `wasm2wat` to inspect Wasm modules, sort of like `objdump` or `readelf`.
+It converts Wasm to the WebAssembly Text Format (WAT).

-Learning WASM I had quite some difficultly finding information.
-Outside of the WASM specification, which, despite its length, is merely a narrow slice of the ecosystem, important technical details are scattered all over the place.
+Learning Wasm I had quite some difficultly finding information.
+Outside of the Wasm specification, which, despite its length, is merely a narrow slice of the ecosystem, important technical details are scattered all over the place.
 Some is only available as source code, some buried comments in GitHub issues, and some lost behind dead links as repositories have moved.